When to Bring a Deal Coach Into a Live Opportunity

 The manager has the experience and bandwidth to work deeply inside the opportunity

-The customer’s decision process is already clear
+The customer’s decision process is clear

 The champion is effectively carrying the case internally